Research | More on Karl E. Klose

 in the pathogenesis of Vibrio cholerae, the bacterium that causes

 cholera.
 Cholera is a life-threatening diarrheal disease that remains a persistent

 problem for the developing world.
 Within the marine environment, V. cholerae is likely found within multi-cellular communities known as biofilms, within which no virulence factors are expressed.
 Inside the host, the bacteria adhere to the surface of intestinal epithelial cells and produce a number of virulence factors including cholera toxin.
 The action of the toxin leads to profuse watery diarrhea, the hallmark of this disease.

 is the primary transcriptional activator of the major virulence genes in V. cholerae.
-We have recently discovered that transcriptional activation by the ToxT protein also is modulated by environmental signals.
-Our efforts are focused on identifying the mechanism of ToxT modulation by environmental factors at the molecular level, in order to exploit this modulation and identify novel means to prevent virulence factor expression.
+Dr. Klose's lab has recently discovered that transcriptional activation by the ToxT protein also is modulated by environmental signals.
+Their efforts are focused on identifying the mechanism of ToxT modulation by environmental factors at the molecular level, in order to exploit this modulation and identify novel means to prevent virulence factor expression.

 employ alternate sigma factors to confer different promoter specificities

 upon core RNA polymerase.
-We have found that the alternate sigma factor
+They have found that the alternate sigma factor

 sigma54 (RpoN) is required for V. cholerae gene expression